 Your child does not have CF, but we found your child has CRMS because either:

-the amount of salt in your child’s sweat is higher than most children (though not high enough to say that he has CF), or
+The amount of salt in your child’s sweat is higher than most children (though not high enough to say that he has CF).

-your child has one or two mutations in her CF genes.
+Your child has one or two mutations in their CF genes.

 This result means your child has a higher risk of problems in:

 Breathing tubes or sinuses.